Conditional Access and Digital Rights Management solutions

 Lighter and more cost-effective solutions for content protection are DRM (Digital Rights Management) based, and these can be used to securely deliver video across the network in hotels and resorts and to protect content against piracy.

-Teleste Luminato - well integrated with major CAS systems
+Teleste Luminato - fully integrated with all major CAS systems

 Teleste Luminato headend platform is well integrated with all major conditional access systems, and offers a versatile selection of receiver and transmitter modules with DVB scrambling and descrambling.
 The receivers feature built-in advanced transport stream-processing capabilities allowing a flexible selection of free-to-air and scrambled services from DVB-S/S2/S2X, DVB-T/T2, DVB-ASI, DVB-C or IP sources.